haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: AppletHTTP.add_header(applet, name, value)

-  This function add an header in the response.
+  This function adds a header in the response.
 Duplicated headers are not collapsed.
 The special header *content-length* is used to determinate the response length.
-If it not exists, a *transfer-encoding: chunked* is set, and all the write from the function *AppletHTTP:send()* become a chunk.
+If it does not exist, a *transfer-encoding: chunked* is set, and all the write from the function *AppletHTTP:send()* become a chunk.

   :param class_AppletHTTP applet: An :ref:`applethttp_class`